-Figure 90: Adding your own bitmap images

-From there you can add new bitmap images to serve as area fills.
+Figure 92: Adding your own bitmap images From there you can add new bitmap images to serve as area fills.
 Click on Import and choose a file you previously saved.
 Give it a name that will make it easy to remember.
-The last imported image will appear at the bottom of the pulldown list of bitmap fills.
+The last imported image will appear at the bottom of the pull-down list of bitmap fills.
 Now you can use that image as an area fill.

-Figure 91: Adding your own bitmap images
+Figure 93: Adding your own bitmap images

+Tip

-TipIf the imported image seems to be very small in the preview in Figure 91 probably you forgot to select the image before you exported it.
-The exported image was then the whole page with a (small) drawing on it.
+If the imported image seems to be very small in the preview (Figure 92) you probably forgot to select the image before you exported it.
+In that case, the exported image would be the whole page with a (small) drawing on it.

 Customizing shadows

 First, select the object you want to apply a custom shadow to.
-Open the Area dialog and go to the Shadow tab (Figure 92).
+Open the Area dialog and go to the Shadow tab (Figure 94).
 There you can customize the shadow's position, distance and color.